"Tim" the Curry Guy

 - ^ "Biography" Tim Curry Retrieved 16 June 2019

 - ^ As We Have Come to Expect From: Tim Curry" Parade 29 May 2005

-- ^ Matthew A. Amer (May 31, 2011) The Haymarket Theatre Announces Curry's Withdrawal from the Production.
-The Real Deal, the London Theatre Date of original publication: March 4, 2016 Retrieved 8 October 2015
+- ^ Matthew A. Amer (May 31, 2011) As reported by the Associated Press: "Curry Pulls Out of Haymarket Production."
+The Real Deal, the London Theatre It was originally posted on 4 March 2016 but has since been archived.
+Retrieved 8 October 2015

 - ^ The New Musical WHAT ABOUT DICK by Eric Idle Will Star Russell Brand, It Is Announced.
 The Greatest Show in the World on Broadway Friday, February 20, 2012 Retrieved 8 October 2015